sudeeprp/default-living/distress-conversation.md

 We don't want to be in distress, guilt or worry.
 But without them, we are afraid that we would lose guidance.
-Maybe, distress is useful?
+Maybe.
+Is distress useful?

-We worry about dental health, so we get everyone to brush their teeth.
+There are many examples of 'the distress of worry' being useful- Our worry about dental health makes us brush our teeth;
-The guilt of overeating balances against evolutionary instincts to fill-up.
+The guilt of overeating balances against evolutionary instincts to fill-up;
 We worry about losing money, so we make profitable investments.

 Or do we?